 - Soggy coleslaw is nasty, but it’s good if it sits for a little bit.
 It’s best if you make it about an hour before you eat it.
 If you make it too early, it gets soggy and runny and all the liquid goes to the bottom of the bowl.
 Gross!

-- You don’t have to use homemade mayo.
-A good store-bought mayonnaise works just fine too.
-I link to some below.
+- You don’t have to use homemade mayo, although I really prefer it.
+A good store-bought Paleo mayonnaise works just fine too.

 - I really do prefer the dry mustard to “regular” mustard, but if you don’t have it, just put a little less mayo. in so it won’t get too runny.